Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Propagation of the FC pulse pair in the optically thick medium

-In order to understand the laser propagation, it is important to analyze the time evolution of the coherences $\rho_{0a}$ and $\rho_{0s}$.
-The behavior of the absolute values of the coherences (see Fig.~\ref{fig:cohs0a}) are easily understood from the predictions of the adiabatic approximation.
+In order to understand the laser propagation, it is important to analyze the time evolution of the coherences $\rho_{0a}\fun{\xi=0,\tau}$ and $\rho_{0s}\fun{\xi=0,\tau}$.
+We can easily understand the behavior of the absolute values of the coherences (see Fig.~\ref{fig:cohs0a}) from the predictions of the adiabatic approximation.
 Since there is a complete population transfer between states $\ket{s}$ and $\ket{0}$, the absolute value of the coherence between them is 0 in the beginning and at the end of the interaction, and only differs from zero during the population transfer with a maximum value of $\vartheta_2^2/\fun{2\vartheta^2}$.
 The time evolution of $\left|\rho_{0a}\right|$ is determined by the change of the population of the excited state $\ket{0}$ in time, since the population of state $\ket{a}$ does not change, as it is a dark eigenstate of the dressed atoms at the boundary of the medium.
 In parallel with the excitation of the atom, a coherence $\rho_{0a}=\vartheta_1\vartheta_2/\vartheta^2$ is established as a result of the interaction.

 The time evolution of the phase of $\rho_{0s}$ is determined by the phase of the coupling pulse $\Omega_s$, which is set to be linearly chirped.
 It is clearly seen from Fig~\ref{fig:cohs0b} that the quadratic function $\beta_0+\beta_1\tau^2$ accurately fits the numerically calculated results of $\arg\fun{\rho_{0s}}$.
-The behavior of the phase of the coherence between the excited and the asymmetric ground state $\rho_{0a}$ is more complicated.
+The behavior of the phase of the coherence between the excited and the antisymmetric ground state $\rho_{0a}$ is more complicated.
 Its time function starts as the same quadratic one as for $\rho_{0s}$, but the evolution changes approximately at $\tau=-1.5\tau_{\sigma}$, and it tends to a constant value as $\alpha_0+\alpha_1\exp\fun{-\pi\exp\ival{\alpha_2 \tau}/2}$.